Exploring OpenEMR’s Core Features: What You Need to Know 2025

 Patient Management.

-Patient administration lies at the heart of any medical practice, and OpenEMR makes this easy and seamless to do.
-You are able to register patients easily, track demographics, and manage appointments.
-The program also holds a full history of each patient’s treatment and surgeries.
-Some features like appointment reminders may also help reduce no-shows and improve patient involvement.
+Patient management is the foundation of any EMR system.
+OpenEMR makes it easy to register new patients, track demographics, and manage appointments.
+It keeps a complete history of treatments and procedures.
+Helpful tools like appointment reminders can reduce no-shows and improve patient engagement.

 Electronic Medical Records (EMR)